Welcome to the BU Exchange Program! This Pre-departure Page is your one-stop-shop for all program related information prior to your arrival in Boston.

 MBTA

-Boston has a great public transportation system called the MBTA, commonly referred to as “the T”.
+Boston’s public transportation system is called the MBTA, or more commonly, “the T”.
 The MBTA includes buses, trains, and a commuter rail that goes into the Boston suburbs.
 As a BU student, you probably will not use the commuter rail, which goes into the suburbs.
 You are likely to use the bus and the subway (“the T”) to get around town.

 If you do not pre-order your Semester Link pass through BU, then you can purchase an MBTA pass when you arrive in Boston (at the regular MBTA price).
 You should get a Charlie Card, which you can purchase from any underground subway station in the city.
 You can add money, weekly passes, or monthly passes onto your Charlie Card at any ticket machine or online.